Spencer J. Cox

 As Lieutenant Governor, he serves as the chief election officer, liaison between the governor and the state legislature, and serves on 20 committees and commissions, chairing 12 of them.

 Spencer was born and raised in the town of Fairview, Utah.
 He and his wife Abby both come from large families, and were raised on farms in Sanpete County, where they learned the value of hard work and collaboration.
-Spencer and Abby are the parents of four children between ages 9 and 17: Gavin, Kaleb, Adam, and Emma Kate.Read More...
+Spencer and Abby are the parents of four children: Gavin, Kaleb, Adam, and Emma Kate.Read More...

 Spencer and Abby both graduated from North Sanpete High School, Snow College, and Utah State University.
 Abby received a degree in special education, while Spencer earned a degree in political science with a minor in Spanish.